alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Result<int, string> doubled = failure.Map(x => x * 2); // returns Result.Err("Not Found"), the Map(x => x * 2) was not executed because of the Result monad
 ```

+We get a few nice things:

+- Firstly, we aren't explicitly managing the control flow.
+There is no manually `return`ing early on errors, manually setting variables to `null` when there's an error, returning `false` or `true` depending on success (plus also needing to set the output to null), we just keep `Map`-ping.
+The monad is responsible for the control flow, we (or the library authors) write it once, and it's reused multiple times.
+The advantage here is that we are not writing error handling plumbing, which can itself be error prone.
+- Secondly, it's clear from the return value that this method could return an error, and we're forced to handle it.
+Technically, since this is C# we could still throw an exception, but let's ignore that for now.
+- Thirdly, monads are composable.
+This includes `Result`.
+So this means we can chain steps together with other monads, like the `Maybe` monad.
+This is because they follow the three monad laws.

 ## 3) Chain steps that can fail (short-circuit on first Err)

 ```csharp